 Used 2009 Cadillac CTS Sedan Overview

-The used 2009 Cadillac CTS Sedan is offered in the following styles: 4dr Sedan w/Direct Injection (3.6L 6cyl 6A), 4dr Sedan (3.6L 6cyl 6M), and 4dr Sedan AWD w/Direct Injection (3.6L 6cyl 6A).
-Pre-owned CTS Sedan models are available with a 0-liter gas engine, with output up to 0 hp, depending on engine type.
-The used 2009 CTS Sedan comes with rear wheel drive or all wheel drive.
-Available transmissions include: 6-speed shiftable automatic, 6-speed manual.
+The Used 2009 Cadillac CTS Sedan is offered in the following styles: 4dr Sedan w/Direct Injection (3.6L 6cyl 6A), 4dr Sedan (3.6L 6cyl 6M), 4dr Sedan AWD w/Direct Injection (3.6L 6cyl 6A), and 4dr Sedan AWD (3.6L 6cyl 6A).

-What's a good price on a used 2009 Cadillac CTS Sedan?
+What's a good price on a Used 2009 Cadillac CTS Sedan?

-The used 2009 Cadillac CTS Base is priced around $10972 with average odometer reading of 82012 miles.
+- The Used 2009 Cadillac CTS Sedan Base is priced between $6,496 and$12,998 with odometer readings between 57228 and155810 miles.

-Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, Virginia.
+Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, VA.
 Doing so could save you hundreds or thousands of dollars.
 Edmunds also provides consumer-driven dealership sales and service reviews to help you make informed decisions about what cars to buy and where to buy them.